apache/beam/website/www/site/content/en/documentation/programming-guide.md

 #### 13.1.4.
 Selecting a URN for Cross-language Transforms

 Developing a cross-language transform involves defining a URN for registering the transform with an expansion service.
 In this section we provide a convention for defining such URNs.
-Following this convention is optional but following it will make sure that your transform will not run into conflicts when registering in an expansion service along with transforms developed by other developers.
+Following this convention is optional but it will ensure that your transform will not run into conflicts when registering in an expansion service along with transforms developed by other developers.

 ##### Schema

-Suggested URN consists of the components given below.
+A URN should consist of the following components:
 * ns-id: A namespace identifier.
 Default recommendation is `beam:transform`.
 * org-identifier: Identifies the organization where the transform was defined.
 Transforms defined in Apache Beam use `org.apache.beam` for this.
 * functionality-identifier - Identifies the functionality of the cross-language transform.